endless-sky/endless-sky-wiki/PlayersManual.md

 Each ship has a limited amount of space for outfits.
 In addition, ships also have a limit on the total size of weapons installed, and of engines.
 Some ships have ample engine space, but very little space for weapons; in other ships, the reverse is true.
 This means that, for example, it is not possible to replace a Sparrow&rsquo;s two small beam lasers with two massive particle cannons, even if the engines are downgraded to something smaller in order to make room.

+Ships and outfits depreciate (lose value) over time.
+Three years after you bought a ship, it will only sell for 25% of its original value.
+Plundered outfits and captured ships also only sell for 25% of their value.

 ![](https://raw.githubusercontent.com/endless-sky/endless-sky/master/images/outfit/fission.png)

 ##Power Sources##